 Once the excitement of the annual spawn tapers off, catching bass in the summer months can be somewhat challenging.
 Bass will be looking to recover from the intensity of the spawn and are usually a bit more laid back compared to the aggressive behavior they showed in the spring.

 Bass will usually make their way into deeper water and take cover in or around certain types of structure as the sun and the heat begin to raise the water temperature.
 There are a few tactics you can use to draw them out of cover during this time, but selecting the best bass lures for summer can be a mystery for some anglers.

-In this article, we’ll cover some of the lures that are ideal for summer and explain the best ways to use these lures to target bass in deep cover.
+In this article, we’ll cover 12 lures that are ideal for summer and explain the best ways to use these lures to target bass in deep cover.

 Best summer lures for bass by category

 Rapala just released its newest crankbait lineup last year and it includes the new OG Slim 6.
 The bait is designed by legendary bass angler Ott DeFoe and the “OG” stands for Ott’s Garage, where the angler commonly works on and designs his own custom lures.

 This lure is made of balsa wood, which offers a much more subtle action in the water that’s much more lifelike compared to a plastic lure.
 The lure’s overall design is unlike any other crankbait due to the shape of the body, as well as the thickness of the diving lip.
 This lip helps give the lure its distinct, tight wobbling action.
 The line also ties to the nose of the lure instead of the lip, which helps give the OG Slim 6 a more lifelike action in the water.